 If it’s a digital product that you’re selling, it should be immediately available once the customer has paid for it.

-If it’s a service, your customer servicing should make first contact within 1 business day upon the purchase made.
+It’s a service, your customer servicing should make first contact within 1 business day upon the purchase made.

 If it’s a physical product that needs to be shipped out to the customer, it has to be done within 2 business days at the maximum and do keep the customer informed of the progress every step of the delivery process.